-Jay Morse Pickands was made a partner in Pickands, Mather & Company in 1911.
-The company was founded by his father, Colonel James Pickands, and Samuel Mather in 1883.
-The business grew including operation of iron-ore mines, mining and distribution of coal, distribution of coke, and management of The Interlake Steamship Company fleet of 36 freighters transporting iron ore, coal, limestone and grain on the Great Lakes.
+Jay Morse Pickands became a partner in Pickands, Mather & Company, in 1911, a company founded by his father, Colonel James Pickands, and Samuel Mather in 1883.
+The business grew, including operation of iron-ore mines, mining and distribution of coal, distribution of coke, and management of The Interlake Steamship Company fleet of 36 freighters transporting iron ore, coal, limestone and grain on the Great Lakes.

 Jay graduated from University School in 1898 and went on to graduate from Yale University with a Bachelor of Arts degree in 1902.
 After graduation, he went to work in the sales department of Pickands, Mather & Company.
 Jay’s brother, Henry, took over the partnership of the firm upon the death of their father.

 Jay was a member of the Athletic, The Country, Mayfield, Tavern, and Union clubs.
 Politically he was a staunch Republican.
-He was prominently connected with charitable organizations and for several years was Secretary of the Cleveland Branch of the Red Cross.
+He actively participated with charitable organizations and, for several years, was Secretary of the Cleveland Branch of the Red Cross.

-Jay Pickands died on November 18, 1913, at age 33 at Lakeside Hospital as the result of an operation for appendicitis.
-He is buried in Lake View Cemetery.
+Jay Pickands died on November 18, 1913, at age 33 at Lakeside Hospital as the result of an operation for appendicitis and buried in Lake View Cemetery.

 Alice remarried to Jeptha Homer Wade, Jr., and died in Santa Barbara, California, on January 22, 1919, at age 36.